Accelnorm/solana-mobile-dapp-examples/onchain-counter-dapp/README.md

-# Solana Mobile Anchor Counter dApp
+# Solana Mobile Onchain Counter dApp

 This Solana mobile dApp example is for learning how to integrate Solana Anchor Programs into a Mobile App powered by React Native Expo.

-You will learn to build a counter program in Rust and deploy on Solana devnet.
-Then create a screen to interact with the Solana counter program in a react native expo app.
+You will learn to build an onchain counter program in Rust and deploy on Solana devnet.
+Then create a screen to interact with the Solana onchain counter program in a react native expo app.

 # Demo
 <table>